HassanQayyum1993/AICategoryProcessor/README.md

 ## Description

-This project takes a list of categories in JSON format and outputs the 3 most famous attributes.
+The application takes the list of catgeories in JSON format, pass it to an Gemini API (AI API) and output a JSON containing the 3 most popular attributes for every subcategory in the category structure.

 ## Prerequisites